 - You must wear a face shield, ear protection, and safety glasses when using the cutoff saw. - Carefully inspect the entire blade before using.
-Don't use if cracked, chipped, clogged with soft metals, etc., it could explode.
-Report damage to a Tech. - The work-piece must be securely clamped.
-NO EXCEPTIONS - The cutoff saw, like the grinder, is for STEEL ONLY.
-Aluminum, brass, copper and other soft metals will build up on the blade and cause it to overheat and explode.
-Blades are available for soft metals, ask a Tech. - The vise jaws must be parallel.
-Use a spacer block when cutting short or odd shaped pieces to keep the jaws parallel. - Spacer blocks should be the same thickness as the material being clamped - Hold round stock securely with a "Vee block" in the vise.
+Don't use it if cracked, chipped, clogged with soft metals, etc., it could explode.
+Report the damage to a Tech. - The workpiece must be securely clamped.
+No Exceptions! - The cutoff saw, like the grinder, is for steel only. - Aluminum, brass, copper, and other soft metals will build up on the blade and cause it to overheat and explode.
+Blades are available for soft metals.
+Ask a Tech. - The vise jaws must be parallel.
+Use a spacer block to keep the jaws parallel when cutting short or odd-shaped pieces. - Spacer blocks should be the same thickness as the material being clamped. - Hold round stock securely with a "Vee block" in the vise.